XSockets/MQTT/README.md

 The goal was to leave Paolo's implementation as intact as possible.
 So under source you can see a `GnatMQ` folder, that folder contains the code from GnatMQ at CodePlex.

 The only changes made was:
- - A few methods on the `MqttClient` was made Internal instead of `Private`
+ - Added a static `Parse` method to the `MqttMsgConnect` class
- - `MqttMsgConnect` class was made partial
+ - The `OnMqttMsgConnected` is currently made internal instead of private.
+Hopefulle we can get back to private here in the end.

 The XSockets plugins created are found under the `Modules`folder:
  - `MqttController`is the XSockets controller that will receive Mqtt messages.
 This module has a MqttClient instance